 In addition he leads the MAPrC which is the primary training organisation for Psychiatrists and TMS Clinicians to be trained in the delivery of TMS

-Great results, success and confidence has been delivered to patients and family at TMS Clinics Australia with Professor Fitzgerald leading up the clinics.
+Great results, success and confidence has been delivered to patients and family at TMS Australia with Professor Fitzgerald leading up the clinics.

 About Dr Ted Cassidy

 What drives Dr Ted Cassidy are the great people and families he has worked with in his 15 years as a psychiatrist.
 Ted is an innovator, pioneer and founder of new services for the mentally ill.
-At TMS Clinics Australia, Ted and the TMS care team are using the next generation of technology to help people find their way back to happiness.
+At TMS Australia, Ted and the TMS care team are using the next generation of technology to help people find their way back to happiness.

 Dr Ted Cassidy founded The Hills Clinic in 2004.
 The Hills Clinic in Sydney has since become the leading private provider of conventional hospital and outpatient mental health care in north western Sydney with a team of more than 100 staff and clinicians.
 During Ted Cassidy’s leadership, over 15,000 people received care for mental illness to help them find their way back to happiness.

-At TMS Clinics Australia, Dr Ted Cassidy hopes to explore the rich field of emerging technology in the treatment of mental illness and move beyond the conventional paradigm.
+At TMS Australia, Dr Ted Cassidy hopes to explore the rich field of emerging technology in the treatment of mental illness and move beyond the conventional paradigm.